holoviz/panel/doc/how_to/migrate/from_streamlit.md

 # Migrate from Streamlit

-This guide addresses how to migrate from Streamlit to Panel via examples.
+This guide addresses how to migrate from Streamlit to Panel.

-This how-to guide can also be used as
+This guide can also be used as

-- an alternative *introduction to Panel* guide if you are already familiar with Streamlit.
+- an alternative *Introduction to Panel* guide if you are already familiar with Streamlit.
-- a means of comparing Streamlit and Panel.
+- a means of comparing Streamlit and Panel on a more detailed level.
+You won't see the unique features that Panel provides though.

 ---

-## Hello World
+## The Basics

 Lets start by converting a *Hello World* application.